wpdas/chain-db-ts/readme.md

   greetingTable.table.greeting = "Hello my dear!"
   greetingTable.persist() // Data is persisted on the blockchain

-  console.log(greetingTable.table) // { greeting: 'Hello my dear!' }
+  // See the most updated values of the table console.log(greetingTable.table) // { greeting: 'Hello my dear!' }
 }
 main()